skpenw/skpenw/README.md

 # ☕ About me:

 Hello!
 My name is Isabella.
 I have a degree in Systems Analysis and Development.
-I am interested in Cybersecurity, Digital Forensics, Web Development and Design.
+I am interested in Cybersecurity, Digital Forensics, Design and Web Development.

 🔍 Current Learning [Basic] - Cybersecurity & Digital Forensics